ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## Install Hugging Face Hub

 There are a few different ways you can download the Llama-2-7B Chat model.
-In the learning path, you will download the model from Hugging Face.
+In the Learning Path, you will download the model from Hugging Face.

 {{% notice Note %}} Use of Llama-2-7B-Chat model is governed by the Meta license.
 Before you proceed to download the model, please visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form. {{% /notice %}}